By MIKE NORTON

 A pair of “urban refugees” from the Detroit area, the Olsens have operated the Lodge since 2009.
 Its five units range from a two-bedroom cottage to a 900 square-foot suite -- and in keeping with their wilderness theme, they offer guests the free use of their fleet of canoes and kayaks.
 (They’re also proud of their unique “made to order breakfast” menu.)

-Gary and Jamie Creason had much the same idea in mind when they moved from California three years ago to take over the Applesauce Inn, in the picturesque Chain of Lakes region northeast of Traverse City: a combination of great cooking, a relaxed atmosphere and easy access to a wealth of outdoor activities, from hiking, cycling, golf and fishing to skiing and snowshoeing.
+Gary and Jamie Creason had much the same idea in mind when they moved from California three years ago to take over the Applesauce Inn, in the picturesque Chain of Lakes region northeast of Traverse City: a combination of great cooking, a relaxed atmosphere and easy access to a wealth of outdoor activities, from hiking, cycling, golf, and fishing to skiing and snowshoeing.

-A converted farmhouse built in the American Foursquare style, the Inn benefits from its nearness to the golf courses and ski slopes of Shanty Creek Resorts – but it’s also becoming a favorite haunt of craft beer lovers on pilgrimage to the home of Short’s Brewing in nearby Bellaire.
+A converted farmhouse built in the American Foursquare style, the Inn benefits from its nearness to the golf courses and ski slopes of Shanty Creek Resorts – but it’s also becoming a favorite haunt of craft beer lovers on a pilgrimage to the home of Short’s Brewing in nearby Bellaire.

 “We’re just extremely cozy and casual,” says Jamie.
 “And really, if I say so myself, the food is good.”